More pages in this section

 There is also an offence of driving while over the no alcohol limit and under the general alcohol limit (BAC 0.01 to 0.04).
 This offence will only occur if your licence is subject to a condition that prohibits you from having any alcohol in your system when driving.
 A probationary licence is an example of a licence that requires the holder to have no alcohol in their system when driving.

 The penalties for drink driving include the imposition of a fine or term of imprisonment and license disqualification.
 The penalty you receive will depend on your Blood Alcohol Concentration (BAC) and whether you have been convicted of a similar offence in the five years prior to offending.
+You can view the current penalties on the Queensland Government website.

 There are mandatory disqualification periods for drink driving offences in Queensland.
 This means that you will lose your licence automatically when you are convicted of a drink driving offence, as the Court does not have discretion to allow you to keep your licence in these circumstances.